Forget the Ides of March and Halloween – for some, a Friday that also happens to be the 13th of the month is scariest and unluckiest day of the year.

 But fear of 13 predates Christianity.
 The number 13 has been considered unlucky for millenia, and by many different cultures around the world.

-The ancient Romans believed that 13 was a bad omen, foretelling ill-fortune and death.
-The Vikings also hated 13, because in Norse mythology a banquet was held for 12 gods at which the trickster, Loki, appeared uninvited, like the wicked fairy in Sleeping Beauty, and as a result the beloved god, Balder, died.
+The ancient Romans believed that the number 13 was a bad omen, foretelling ill-fortune and death.
+The Vikings also hated 13, because in Norse mythology a banquet was held for 12 of the Norse gods during which the trickster god, Loki, appeared uninvited, like the wicked fairy in Sleeping Beauty, and as a result the beloved god Balder died.

 The Mayans thought that the 13th 'baktun' (a period equivalent to almost 400 years) would spell the end of the world – however, this came and went in 2012.